Understanding urine tests

 When a period is skipped, there are special tests used to show whether a woman is pregnant.
 But these tests cannot give 100-percent reliable results.
 Most tests can already check 8 to 10 days after a missing period whether a woman is pregnant.
 These tests are usually done like the rapid urine test with the first urine produced in the morning after getting up.
 Because this can vary from test to test, you should read the package insert.
 A pregnancy test can be bought in a pharmacy, drug store, department store or over the internet.

 What can be checked with a pregnancy test?

 A pregnant woman’s urine contains a special hormone, the human chorionic gonadotropin (hCG).
 It is produced in the placenta.

 What do the results tell us?

 A pregnancy test is the first step for many women to find out if they are pregnant.
 If the test is done too early, or the woman has taken certain medications or drunk a lot, the result can be affected.
 To be sure about diagnosing a pregnancy or ruling it out, it is necessary to consult a doctor.

 Other urine tests

 Drugs can also be detected in urine for a certain time after they are used.
 Cannabis can be detected, depending on the type of test used, up to several weeks after it has been taken: drugs like cocaine, ecstasy or heroin for up to 5 days.
 Different tests are also used in detecting drug use: rapid tests, which can help give police fast results in the field, and other tests, that need to be done in laboratories.
-Urine samples are also used when giving athletes drug tests to check whether someone has used banned substances.
+Urine samples are also used when giving athletes drug tests to check whether someone has used banned performance-enhancing substances.

 National Institute for Health and Clinical Excellence (NICE).
 NICE clinical guideline 62: Antenatal care – Routine care for the healthy pregnant woman.
 London: NICE.
 March 2008.
 [Full text]